project-everest/everest/README.md

 ## Pre-setup (Windows)

-The script requires Visual Studio (specifically the F# component) to be present on your system.
+The script requires Visual Studio (specifically the F# and C++ components) to be present on your system.
 If you do not have it, you can install the [community edition](https://visualstudio.microsoft.com/vs/community/).

 If you don't have Opam for Windows installed already, please download and run